 Research Papers and Proposals

-Students are required to complete a Second Year Qualifying Paper, a Dissertation Proposal, and a Dissertation.
+Students are required to complete a subdiscipline Field Statements, a Dissertation Proposal, and a Dissertation.
 Evaluation of the papers and the dissertation proposal is determined by a committee composed of the student’s advisor and two or more additional faculty members.
 Students will be evaluated for continuation in the graduate program, for Graduate (Teaching) Assistantships, and for summer fieldwork using grades in course work, faculty evaluations and a specific evaluation of the second and third year paper/proposal requirements.

 Second Year